Concepts

 Vault

 Your vault is your account's encrypted secrets storage.
-Each user gets a unique vault ID (e.g. vault_a1b2c3d4e5f6g7h8) that machines use to identify which vault they belong to.
+Each vault has a unique ID (e.g. vault_a1b2c3d4e5f6g7h8) that machines use to identify which vault they belong to.
 A machine can be registered with multiple vaults, each with its own keypair and identity.

 Projects